 If you deposit 100 ETH to the Liquid Collective protocol, when the protocol conversion rate is 1, you will receive 100 LsETH in return (ETH amount / conversion rate = 100/1).

 After some time, you decide it's time to withdraw your ETH from the protocol.
 Your staked ETH has accrued 20 ETH in network rewards.
 The conversion rate is now 1.2.

 Your 100 LsETH is now equal to 120 ETH (100 * 1.2).
 You receive your 120 ETH when converting your 100 LsETH tokens.

 The Liquid Collective protocol is a layer of code written on top of the Ethereum Deposit contract.
 Similar to any protocol providing a service, there is a potential for code vulnerabilities that are missed by third-party auditors.

+Relative to a DeFi lending protocol, where the entire TVL is held in smart contracts, the Liquid Collective smart contracts only hold value as it flows through to the ETH Deposit contract.
 Multiple third-party service providers have been engaged to conduct audits of the protocol's code.
 In addition to conducting third party audits, the strategy to deliver multi-chain liquid staking involves collaborating with existing liquid staking technology providers and leveraging their already battle-tested code.

 As is the case in all proof of stake networks, validators may be penalized for failing to perform their job efficiently.
 This most commonly results from validator downtime and from a double signing event.